Dorothea Dix: Early life

 After Dix's health forced her to relinquish her school, she began working as a governess on Beacon Hill for the family of William Ellery Channing, a leading Unitarian intellectual.
 It was while working with his family that Dix traveled to St. Croix, where she first witnessed slavery at first hand, though her experience did not dispose her sympathies toward abolitionism.
 In 1831, she established a model school for girls in Boston, operating it until 1836, when she suffered a breakdown.
 Dix was encouraged to take a trip to Europe to improve her health.
 While she was there she met British social reformers who inspired her.
 These reformers included Elizabeth Fry, Samuel Tuke and William Rathbone with whom she lived during the duration of her trip in Europe.
 In hopes of a cure, in 1836 she traveled to England, where she met the Rathbone family.
 During her trip in Europe and her stay with the Rathbone family, Dorothea's grandmother died and left her a "sizable estate, along with her royalties" which allowed her to live comfortably for the remainder of her life.
 It was also during this trip that she came across an institution in Turkey, which she used as a model institution despite its conditions being just like other facilities.
+The Rathbones were Quakers and prominent social reformers.
 They invited her as a guest to Greenbank, their ancestral mansion in Liverpool.
-The Rathbones were Quakers and prominent social reformers.
 At Greenbank, Dix met their circle of men and women who believed that government should play a direct, active role in social welfare.
-She was also introduced to the reform movement for care of the mentally ill in Great Britain, known as lunacy reform.
+She was also introduced to Great Britain's reform movement for care of the mentally ill, known as lunacy reform.
 Its members were making deep investigations of madhouses and asylums, publishing their studies in reports to the House of Commons.